tls54/QM/README.md

 | `TOP_P` | `1.0` | Nucleus sampling |
 | `REASONING_EFFORT` | unset | Thinking level for supported models: `none`, `default`, `turbo` |

-For production deployment, set these as environment variables in your host (Railway, Fly.io, etc.) rather than using a `.env` file.
+For production deployment, set these as environment variables in your host rather than using a `.env` file.
+The backend is currently deployed on Railway — configure the public URL in the iOS app under **Settings → Backend**.

 **Architecture**
 - FastAPI + Uvicorn